rails/spring/README.md

 from.
 This means we will have to re-implement shell features such as history, completion, etc. Whilst it's not impossible to re-implement those features, it's unnecessary work and our re-implementation won't be as feature complete as a real shell.
+Using a real shell also prevents the user having to constantly jump between a terminal with a real shell and a terminal running the rails "commands console".

 ## Usage